 At this point the relevant body will take a vote on the appointment.
+This includes Staff and Parent Governors.

 Policies and procedures adopted for the induction and training of governors

 Governors are provided with an induction process and relevant training to their roles.
 Continued Professional Development is conducted during the year at meetings.
 Governors are members of various sub committees based on their relevant skills.